andrasq/qlogger/Readme.md

 Log a multi-argument message.
 The message is passed to the filters using the current loglevel (so a logger that has loglevel 'debug' will write log() messages as if they were from debug()).
-Multiple arguments are passed in an array, and the filter is expected to convert them to a string.
+Multiple arguments are gathered into an array, and the filter is expected to convert them to a string.
 (This last allows `printf`-like formatted output).